On almost everywhere convergence of Malmquist-Takenaka series

 We will consider only $\| \Z1_{I_m} T \Z1_{I_j} f \|_2$.
 All other terms are dealt with in exactly the same way.
 We only remark for the future application of the localized estimates of \trm{Pavel}, that $\dist (I_j, I_m) \leq \dist (I_j, -I_m)$.

 At this moment it is apparent that \e{localizedineq}, with $J$'s replaced by $I$'s, will be deduced from the localized estimates of \trm{Pavel}.
+As in the previous section, we need to make a transition from the circle to the real line.
 First, we extend the phases linearly outside $I_j$ preserving the derivatives, namely,